16 April 2024

 But I'm still not nuts about the study below.
 Maybe I will change my feelings over time, but maybe not.
 Feelings about art do change often over time.
 Things I liked years ago are a no-go now, but conversely, studies I didn't see just a short while back can suddenly look like genius to me.

-Because I'm the beholder, beauty is alway in my own eyes, that's the way it is, it's a rigged system and the painter always wins out in the end view.
+Because I'm the beholder, beauty is alway in my own eyes, that's just the way it is because it's a rigged system and the painter always wins in the end.

 Evening Prayer Brunswick Heads, 28 February 2024, oil on canvas board, 30 X 24 cm